gezealebe/remindAlerter/README.md

 Click Run As > Spring Boot App once complete

-then access the application using http://localhost:8080/remindalerter/ url
+Then access the application using http://localhost:8080/remindalerter/ url